 Some people seem to need a lot more light than others.
-This may mean they're more likely to get SAD during winter months.
-Some people seem to have the opposite experience, finding bright light and sunshine hard to cope with.
+This may mean they're more likely to get SAD during the winter months.

-It's like someone has switched off the light suddenly and I am plunged into darkness which paralyses me and keeps me pinned down to my bed.
+It's like someone has switched off the light suddenly.
+I'm plunged into darkness, which paralyses me and keeps me pinned down to my bed.

-The evening is endless and I would watch the clock and feel trapped in the dark.
+The evening is endless.
+I would watch the clock and feel trapped in the dark.

 When it's dark, your brain produces a hormone called melatonin which helps your body get ready for sleep.
-Some people with SAD seem to produce much higher levels of melatonin during winter (which is also what happens to animals when they hibernate).
+The levels of serotonin, a brain chemical that affects your mood, are also affected by how much sunlight you get.

-When winter comes and I feel the change in the seasons, I feel more drained and find it very hard to motivate myself into getting dressed or out of bed.
+When winter comes and I feel the change in the seasons, I feel more drained.
+I find it very hard to motivate myself into getting dressed or out of bed.

 We all have different experiences of particular seasons and types of weather.
 You might feel particularly uncomfortable in hotter or colder temperatures, which could contribute to you developing depression (or any existing depression worsening) at those times.

 While more people are aware of SAD happening in winter, some people have more difficulty in warmer weather.
-Some studies have suggested a possible link between higher temperatures and poor mental health, but more research is needed to understand why.
+Some studies have suggested that summer SAD is linked to higher temperatures and humidity.
+But more research is needed to understand why.

-Sunshine and heat make me feel defensive, misanthropic, angry, anxious, resentful, impatient and turn my thoughts inwards.
+Sunshine and heat make me feel defensive, misanthropic, angry, anxious, resentful and impatient.
 I don't want to see anyone, go anywhere or do anything.
 Even bright, low winter light depresses me.
 I feel under siege.